nginxinc/nginx-wiki/source/contributing/writing_docs.rst

 Adding New Documentation
 ------------------------

+If you are adding any new documentation files, you need to add them to t24-Aug H read O'Reilly/Corona book on NGINX as research for rewrite
+25-Aug H mtg: group (1h)
+         revise section on sendfile in /blog/tuning-nginx
+	 further revision to Google Cloud instrux
+26-Aug O mtg: content (.25h)
+         watch Ilya Grigorik presentation on HTTP/2 at Velocity (.75h) update /products/session-persistence per owen comments in email dated 23-jun finalize /blog/tuning-nginx info about sendfile
+	 work on updating products/technical-specifications with nginx-plus-extras modules 27-Aug O add list of modules in N+ Extras package to /products/technical-specifications add missing hyperlinks and revise module descriptions on /products/technical-specifications
+	 mtg: peterg 1:1 (.25h)
-If you are adding any new documentation files, you need to add them to the *toctree* for their section, which is usually in the ``index.rst`` file in the directory where you are adding files.
+	 suggest in faisal's dynamic reconfiguration blog post read Perl regexp reference and tutorial he *toctree* for their section, which is usually in the ``index.rst`` file in the directory where you are adding files.
 For example, in the ``community/`` directory the ``index.rst`` file contains a toctree similar to this:

 .. code-block: rst